Qualis/www-qual-is/_posts/industrial-revolution-of-software.md

 Generative AI doesn't just automate code; it increases the total **volume of software produced**.
 With faster development comes more systems needing maintenance, reviews, and evolution.

+Looking at the impact on **automotive industry production** offers valuable parallels.
+Before the assembly line, annual car production numbers were small - Ford produced only around 10,000 Model Ts in 1909.
+But by 1925, Ford was producing over 2 million vehicles a year, a massive scale-up enabled by automation and standardization. ([MODEL T FORD PRODUCTION](https://www.mtfca.com/encyclo/fdprod.htm))

+This growth didn't just increase vehicle numbers - it also led to the rise of multiple **automotive marques** (brands) worldwide.
+From a few early manufacturers, the market expanded to dozens of companies across Europe, North America, and later Asia, each utilizing mass production to build recognizable brands and global reach.

+If we apply this lens to generative AI, we might anticipate a similar impact: not just more software, but an explosion of diverse software solutions, tools, and platforms - each optimized, branded, and scaled up for niche and global markets alike.

 What I envision based on the numbers before us is something like:

 ![Estimated Volume of Software (1980–2040)](/assets/blog/industrial-revolution-of-software/amount-of-software.png)